 - good quality balsamic vinegar

-- handful of padrons, stems removed and thinly sliced
+- a handful of padrons, stems removed and thinly sliced

 - 1/2 cup manchego cheese, sliced very thin, we use a vegetable peeler